ThailandCodes1/Giveaways-System-Slashcommand/README.md

 > a fully customized giveaway system which was made with discord.js ( v14 )

-> as the community memberes requested
+> as the community members requested

 # ⚠️ Note :